shepherdpp/qteasy/README_EN.md

 - *`pyarrow`* version ~= 3.0.0   `# Optional, conda install -c conda-forge pyarrow`

-## Introductions 介绍
+## Introductions

 This project is aiming at a fast quantitative investment package for python, with following functions:

-本项目旨在开发一套基于python的本地运行的量化交易策略回测和开发工具，包含以下基本功能

-1. Historical stock data acquiring and bundling, visualization 金融历史数据的获取、清洗、整理、可视化及应用
+1. Historical stock data acquiring and bundling, visualization
-2. Investment strategy creation, backtesting, assessment and optimization 投资交易策略的创建、回测、性能评价及优化
+2. Investment strategy creation, backtesting, assessment and optimization
-3. Live stock trading: trading operation submission, withdrawal, status checking and feedback reporting 交易策略的部署、实时运行，未来还将实现与自动化交易系统连接、实现自动化交易
+3. Live stock trading: trading operation submission, withdrawal, status checking and feedback reporting

 The target of this module is to provide effective vectorized backtesting and assessment of investment strategies, with highly versertility and flexibility

-开发本模块的目标是为量化交易人员提供一套策略开发框架，回测速度快、回测精度高、评价指标全，而且可以非常灵活地实现各种自定义交易策略

-##  Gets to know qteasy in 10 Min, 10分钟了解qteasy的功能
+##  Gets to know qteasy in 10 Min

 - Import the module 模块的导入
 - data acquiring 数据的获取和可视化